Shruti7777777/My-first-website/README.md

 2) CSS
 3) VS CODE
 Also credit goes to horizons workshop @MaxWofford.
-Also I am a beginner so I took some help of AI but I DIDN'T COPY PAST also I used to learn html and css. like transition,layers. backgorund color .
+Also I am a beginner so I took some help of AI but I DIDN'T COPY PASTE also I used to learn html and css. like transition,layers. backgorund color .
 I learnt how to do all thse things I am still learning .